Evangelion: 3.0+1.0 Thrice Upon a Time: Plot

-Wunder is attacked by three Nerv ships and a swarm of EVA units.
+Wunder is attacked by three NERV ships and a swarm of EVA units.
 Asuka and Mari sortie and move to destroy Unit-13 before it can reactivate.
-However, Unit-02 refuses to attack Unit-13, forcing Asuka to remove her eyepatch, revealing the Ninth Angel contained within, converting Unit-02 into a "Pseudo-Evolved EVA"-Angel hybrid like Shinji's Unit-01 14 years ago.
+However, Unit-02 refuses to attack Unit-13, forcing Asuka to remove her eyepatch, revealing the Ninth Angel contained within, converting Unit-02 into an EVA-Angel hybrid like Shinji's Unit-01.
 Unit-13 overpowers and absorbs Unit-02 according to Gendo's plan.
 Moments before being absorbed, Asuka is approached by her "original", revealing she is a clone of the Shikinami series.
-Meanwhile, the Wunder is attacked by a new EVA, Unit-09A.
+Meanwhile, Wunder is attacked by a new EVA, Unit-09A.

-In the Nerv vessel restraining the Wunder, Misato and Ritsuko Akagi confront Gendo.
-Ritsuko shoots him to no effect as Gendo has used the Key of Nebuchadnezzar to transcend humanity.
-Gendo reveals that the purpose of the Shikinami and Ayanami clones is to enact the Human Instrumentality Project, and enters Unit-13.
-A determined Shinji asks Misato to let him pilot Unit-01.
-Sakura and Midori Kitakami try to stop Shinji, but Misato protects him and is shot in the process.
-Misato apologizes to Shinji, saying that she was wrong to blame him and will take responsibility for his actions, as she is still technically his legal guardian.
+In the NERV vessel restraining Wunder, Misato and Ritsuko Akagi confront Gendo.
+Ritsuko shoots him to no effect, as Gendo has used the Key of Nebuchadnezzar to transcend humanity.
+He reveals that the purpose of the Shikinami and Ayanami clones was to enact the Human Instrumentality Project, SEELE's conspiracy to force human evolution, and enters Unit-13.
+Shinji asks Misato to let him pilot Unit-01; Sakura and Midori Kitakami try to stop Shinji, blaming him for the Near Third Impact, but Misato protects him and is shot in the process.
+Misato reminds everyone of Shinji's heroism and that he should be forgiven.
 Mari takes Unit-08 and merges it with Units 09A through 12.
-Inside Unit-01, the original Ayanami clone appears before Shinji, apologizing for not being able to spare him from having to get into an EVA, but Shinji forgives her.
+Inside Unit-01, Shinji fondly reunites with the original Rei, who gives him control.

-Gendo and Shinji fight in a surreal "Anti Universe", and Gendo shows Shinji an "imaginary Evangelion", a "Black Lilith".
-Shinji meets Gendo, seeing a vision of his past experiences, including how Yui's loss traumatized him.
-As a result, Gendo wanted to initiate an "Additional Impact" for a chance to reunite with Yui.
-Meanwhile, Misato evacuates the crew of the Wunder and sacrifices herself and the ship to create the "Lance of Gaius", which gives Shinji the power to rewrite the world.
-Shinji talks with and provides closure to Gendo; to Asuka, returning her feelings; and to Kaworu Nagisa, revealing the existence of a cycle the cast is trapped in.
-Kaworu also talks with the elder Kaji, who helps him understand that his own happiness should not be tied to Shinji's.
+Gendo and Shinji fight in a surreal "Anti Universe", and Gendo shows Shinji the "Black Lilith" that he will use to initiate the "Additional Impact".
+Shinji sees into Gendo's past experiences, including how Yui's loss traumatized him.
+As a result, Gendo wanted this "Additional Impact" for a chance to reunite with Yui.
+Meanwhile, Misato evacuates the crew of Wunder and sacrifices herself and the ship to create the "Lance of Gaius", which gives Shinji the power to rewrite the world.
+Shinji talks with and provides closure to Gendo; to Asuka, he returns her feelings; with Kaworu Nagisa, he discovers the existence of a cycle the story's cast is trapped in.
+Kaworu also talks with a resurrected Kaji, who helps him understand that his own happiness shall not be tied to Shinji's.

-Shinji says farewell to Rei, deciding upon a complete reset of the world, a "Neon Genesis", without Evangelions.
-Gendo and Yui sacrifice themselves to spare Shinji from doing so himself, bringing back all humans who were transformed in the Near Third Impact and restoring the world.
-Shinji waits on a beach as reality resets until Mari comes back to get him, with her "Final Evangelion" being the last to disappear.
-The children are all present as adults at a train station, and Shinji and Mari leave for a shot at the real world.
+Shinji says farewell to Rei, deciding upon a complete reset of the world where everyone can live normal lives without EVAs: a "Neon Genesis".
+Gendo and Yui sacrifice themselves to spare Shinji from doing so himself, bringing back all humans and animals transformed in the Near Third Impact and restoring the world.
+Shinji waits on a beach until Mari appears, during which her Evangelion becomes the last to disappear.
+The former pilots and Kaworu are all later seen at a train station, where Shinji and Mari run off in the real world.